slsu0424/slsu0424.github.io/_archive/_posts_backlog/2024-07-08-reflecting-1-year-health-tech-bytes.md

 hidden: false
 ---

 June was a busy month, but I wanted to share some insights into year one of writing my blog, Health Tech Bytes.
 In this post, I share my motivation for writing, important lessons I learned along the way, and what's next for year two.
-I hope my journey is helpful for anyone looking for fresh ways to educate themselves, teach others, or find a passion project.
+I hope my journey is helpful for anyone looking for fresh ways to educate themselves, teach others, or pursue a passion project.

 ## Goal
 I had toyed around with the idea of starting a blog for some time, but I never found the time to do it.
 I now see why - blogging is a lot of work.
 It is not for the faint of heart, so it is important to feel personally motivated to do it.
 I was learning a lot of new cool technology over the years, but I never had a chance to go really deep into any of it.
 I also wanted to further explore healthcare issues that continue to plague this country, irregardless of what new technology is available.
-I wanted quality time to learn, think, ask.
+I wanted an avenue to learn, think, ask.

 ## Lessons learned:
 I wanted to document some of the things I discovered in this journey, some of which were surprising and fun, and others that were downright challenging.
 Here are the top things that come to mind: